 As the Consultant for the Dept. of Public Instruction for Physical Therapy (PT) and Medicaid and Liaison for Adapted Physical Education, the PT consultant provides consultation, technical assistance, professional development and support throughout NC for each of these areas.
-This includes everything from providing professional development on specific topics to retrieving articles to provide evidence for a therapist.
+This includes everything from providing professional learning on specific topics to retrieving articles to provide evidence for a therapist.
 Structured professional development sessions are planned and provided to address needed topics and content identified through consultations, questions and technical assistance.
 Program development, best practices and policy compliance are also offered through direct consultation via phone and email, listservs, websites, conferences, institutes, regional meetings and on-site technical assistance and/or consultation.

 The PT consultant participates with NC DPI to develop and implement policy and guidance related to school-based physical therapy, funding issues (regarding Medicaid) and adapted physical education.
 Further, there is a pursuit the latest information and evidence regarding school-based physical therapy, Medicaid reimbursement and adapted physical education.
 Providing assistance to NC DPI, Exceptional Children Division, individual local education agencies and charter schools for program planning, development, management and evaluation for each of these program areas is a top priority for the PT consultant.
 Individually and in collaboration with DPI colleagues and the NC APE Advisory Council, the PT consultant develops updates, disseminates and posts written resources and guidelines on best practices in school-based physical therapy, Medicaid reimbursement and APE.
 The consultant also promotes understanding of the role of PT, APE and Medicaid reimbursement in education and facilitates interdisciplinary collaboration by all means available.